AndroidPillars/Flutter/CHAPTER-5.md

 # Abstraction

-- OOps - Object Oriented Programming Language.
-- It means we are working with objects -> Abstraction, Encapsulation, Inheritance and Polymorphism.
+- Abstraction is a process of hiding the implementation details and showing only functionality to the user.
+- It can have abstract and non-abstract methods (method with the body).
-- Split up the functionality in to different Component.
+- In other words, Split up the functionality in to different Component.
-- Its main goal is to handle complexity by hiding unnecessary details from the user.

 __main.dart__